Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/index.md

     *   Use the Apple Push Notification Service (APNs) to receive remote notifications.
     *   Modify remote notification content if the device receives notifications from other apps while your app is running.
     *   Group notifications into threads (only supported on iOS 12+).
+    *   Add attachments to notifications.
+    *   Support for notification actions.

 ### Installing
 To install the Mobile Notification package, please follow the instructions in the [Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html).